From The Giant’s Campaign, a Novel

 “Because you alone can enter Cax’s realm unmolested.
 I sense you balanced between dark and light.
 Just as no evil creature can infiltrate my fortress here, none of my servants can go undetected there.
 But with the tendril, and accompanied by the vampire, you might pass.”

-The dragon bent his attention on the smooth marble floor, and then idly extended a claw and dragged it in a perfect circle some ten feet across.
+The dragon bent his gaze on the smooth marble floor, and then idly extended a claw and dragged it in a perfect circle ten feet across.
 When he withdrew the claw, a hoop of fire glowed in the stone.
 Varanor then wrote on the circle’s outside edge, incising words in a delicate script unfamiliar to Megaera.
 She marveled to see the dragon work at the same quick pace writing sideways and upside down.
 As the script returned to its starting point and the dragon made the last stroke, the circle glowed faintly white at its middle.

 “Hand me the vampire, Stefan,” said Varanor.